sig-gis/SEPAL-CEO/docs/module-2.rst

     ii.
 Or you can select Earth Engine Table and enter the path to your Earth Engine asset in the EE Table ID field.

   b.
 Click **Next**.
   c.
 For **Location Type**, select "X/Y" coordinate columns" or "GEOJSON Column" depending on your data source.
-GEE assets will need the GEOJSON column option
+GEE assets will need the GEOJSON column option.
   d.
 Click **Next**.
   e.
 Leave the **Row filter expression** blank.
 For **Class format**, select "Single Column" or "Column per class" as your data dictates.
   f.
 In the **Class Column** field select the column name that is associated with the class.